CONSTITUTION of the

 Section 2 – Only one Individual Member from the same department may hold a position as an officer or other position on the Board of Directors.

-All meetings shall be conducted in an orderly manner.
+- Preside at meetings of the Association and at meetings of the board of directors, preserve order and decorum and decide questions of order.
 Whenever a question of procedure arises, “Robert’s Rules of Order, Newly Revised,” shall be used as a guide.

 Section 2 – 1st Vice-President – The 1st Vice-President shall assist the President in every possible way.
 In the absence of the President, the 1st Vice-President shall perform all the duties of that office and shall automatically succeed to the office of President at the end of the President’s term.